wuerzlefish/Qlockwork/README.md

 ******************************************************************************/

 #define ESP_LED                  Displays the function using the LED on the ESP.
 It flashes once a second.

-#define RTC_BACKUP               Use an RTC as backup.
+#define RTC_BACKUP               Use an RTC as backup and room temperature.
-#define RTC_TEMP_OFFSET          Sets how many degrees the measured room temperature (+ or -) should be corrected.

 #define SENSOR_DHT22             Use a DHT22 sensor module (not the plain sensor) for room temperature and humidity.

 #define LDR                      Use an LDR for brightness control.